Lakshmanwadhwani/Galaxy-Integrated-variant-analysis/index.md

 ## Welcome to GitHub Pages
 Welcome to my Galaxy project.
 This exercise is a reproduction of a cancer anaysis using an integrated variant analysis pipeline.
 What does that mean?
 First lets talk about  "Integrated Variant".The term is used to describe exome and transcriptome sequencing data derived from tumours specifically looking at variations that fall under three general categories.
 Gene mutations, differential gene expression and structrural variations.
 Due to advent of next generation sequencing technologies it has become possible to obtain sequence information from tumours that would provide the researcher a comprehensive genomic profile of the tumour.
-This mutl-faceted approach holds strong promise in persosnalized oncology
+This mutl-faceted approach holds strong promise in persosnalized oncology.

 ## About our tumour sample
 For my experiment the source of my exome and transcriptome sequence information was derived from the MIA PaCa-2 cancer cell line.
 The original cell lines were derived from the Carcinoma of a 65 year old male.
 The MIA PaCa-2 cell line has been used for decades as a model to study the mechanisms of carcinogenesis in pancreatic cancer.
 I will be analyzing the targeted exome and whole transcriptome sequence data from the MIA PaCa-2 tumour, in particular the exonic regions of 577 genes that are commonly included in cancer gene cell panels.